thofos/draft-ohai-svcb-config/draft-ietf-ohai-svcb-config.md

 By default, the gateway for a target is defined as a well-known resource ({{WELLKNOWN}}) on the target, "/.well-known/ohttp-gateway".

-Some servers may not want to operate the gateway on a well-known URI.
+Some servers might not want to operate the gateway on a well-known URI.
 In such cases, these servers can use 3xx redirection responses ({{Section 15.4 of !HTTP=RFC9110}}) to direct clients and relays to the correct location of the gateway.
 Such redirects would apply both to requests